 Recommended standard hours: Monday to Friday 7 am to 6 pm Saturday 8 am to 1 pm Noise affected RBL + 10 dB The noise affected level represents the point above which there may be some community reaction to noise.
 Where the predicted or measured L{Aeq (15 min)} is greater than the noise affected level, the proponent should apply all feasible and reasonable work practices to meet the noise affected level.
 The proponent should also inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels and duration, as well as contact details.
-No work on Sundays or public holidays work on Highly noise affected level represents the point above whi days or affected may be strong community reaction to noise.
+No work on Sundays or public holidays Highly noise affected 75 dB(A) The highly noise affected level represents the point above which there may be strong community reaction to noise.
+Where noise is above this level, the relevant authority (consent, determining or regulatory) may require respite periods by restricting the hours that the very noisy activities can occur, taking into account: times identified by the community when they are less sensitive to noise (such as before and after school for works near schools, or mid-morning or mid-afternoon for works near residences if the community is prepared to accept a longer period of construction in exchange for restrictions on construction times.
 Outside recommended standard hours Noise affected RBL + 5 dB A strong justification would typically be required for works outside the recommended standard hours.
 The proponent should apply all feasible and reasonable work practices to meet the noise affected level.
 Where all feasible and reasonable practices have been applied and noise is more than 5 dB(A) above the noise affected level, the proponent should negotiate with the community.